UncoderIO/Roota/README.md

 - RootA is expressed using **YAML**, a wide-spread, easy-to-write and human-readable format.
 - **Use any query language** for detection, Uncoder.IO will take care of the translation.
-- **Correlation support.** Equally supporting stateful and stateless detection logic, in order to make detection logic harder to bypass by the attackers, more compute efficient and future proof.
+- **Correlation support.** Common correlations are supported by RootA in order to make detection logic harder to bypass by the attackers, more compute efficient and future proof.
 - **Log sources** can be explicitly or implicitly defined in the native query itself or in the customizable `logsource` field.
-- RootA syntax fully accommodates **OCSF** and **Sigma rules** as taxonomy, making it fast to learn, easy to read and share, and providing maximum compatibility for Detection Engineers.
+- RootA syntax fully accommodates **OCSF** and **Sigma** as taxonomy, making it fast to learn, easy to read and share, and providing maximum compatibility for Detection Engineers.
-- **Threat Actor Timeline.** While Actors change, behaviours stay the same.
+- **Threat Actor Timeline.** While Actors change, behaviours often stay the same.
 RootA supports an additional threat intelligence layer for CERTs, NCSCs, ISACs, MDRs, and Defence Agencies, to coordinate defence faster and with greater precision.
 - **Mapping to TTPs.** Link detection logic to related tactics, techniques, and procedures in terms of MITRE ATT&CK®.
 Use custom tags to make the mapping even more tailored and detailed.
 - **Response as Code.** With enough community members and industry adoption, the next step after detection is sharing the code to automate response.